 - Water electrolysis for renewable energy based power systems

 The N-FCH Systems Laboratory can here be used to emulate duty cycles (e.g. grid load profiles, solar and/or wind generation) and test the performance of water electrolyzers, batteries and hybrid system configurations (MoZEES RA3 research topic)

 The two other nodes of the N-FCH infrastructure project are the low temperature fuel cell and electrolyser laboratory hosted by NTNU/Sintef in Trondheim, and the high temperature fuel cell and electrolyser laboratory hosted by Sintef in Oslo.
-Both of these laboratories will focus on the components of the fuel cell and electrolyser stack, and will have test stations for testing single cells and short stacks.
+Both of these laboratories focus on the components of the fuel cell and electrolyser stack, and have test stations for testing single cells and short stacks.